maxhbr/LDBcollector/docs/source/getting_started.md

 http://127.0.0.1:8080/release/1

 #### Validation Step 1
-Check that all the packages have a proper SPDX expression
+Checks that all the packages have a proper SPDX expression.
+Some package may miss licence information or carry information that doesn't follow the SPDX standard.

 #### Validation Step 2
-Check that all the licenses involved have been analyzed by your legal departement
+Checks that all the licenses involved have been analyzed by your legal departement

 #### Validation Step 3
 Confirm ANDs operators in SPDX expressions are not poorly registered ORs.
+In some situations multiple licences are just expressed as a list, which is automatically converted as a cumulative expression ("A AND B"), while the reality of the licencing is actually alternative ("A OR B"), causing often false alarms.

 #### Validation Step 4
 Express your choices when several licenses are proposed.

 #### Validation Step 5
 Check that the licenses are compatible with your policy.
+You can add derogations in order to handle specific cases.

+### Read your validated SBOM

 ### Read your obligations